-Nominators - The PSIA-AASI Board of Directors, committees, divisional boards, PSIA-AASI members.
-Deadline - Nominations are due by December 31.
+Nominators - The PSIA-AASI Board of Directors, committees, regional boards, PSIA-AASI members.
+Deadline - Nominations are due by November 30th at 11:59 p.m.
+MST

 3. Distinguished Service Award: This award recognizes individuals who have made significant contributions to support the success of PSIA-AASI and its members.